liborty/TokenCrypt/README.md

 flags, contradictory as it may seem, turns on the individual files reports and turns off the final summary.
 The encryption itself is so unproblematic that it does not need any reports.

 Summary: `ncrpt` (encrypt with vowels left out) executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
+Also recursive archiving.

 `dcrpt [-h][-q][-r][-v] indir keydir outdir`